 Technology enabling foeticide: Pre-natal sex determination (ultrasound) became accessible in 1980s-90s.
 This converted "son preference" into selective foeticide.
 PCPNDT Act (Pre-Conception and Pre-Natal Diagnostic Techniques, 1994) criminalised sex-selective abortion — but enforcement is weak.

-Paradox: Haryana and Punjab (India's wealthiest, best-educated states) have the worst child sex ratios (834 and 846 respectively).
+Paradox: Haryana and Punjab (India's wealthiest, best-educated states) had the worst child sex ratios in Census 2011 (834 and 846 respectively); NFHS-5 (2019-21) shows some improvement (Haryana ~868) but both remain among the lowest nationally.
 Wealth, education, and modern medical access without cultural change produces "modern foeticide."
-Kerala has better child sex ratio (964) because female empowerment has changed cultural values, not just individual knowledge.
+Kerala has better child sex ratio (964, Census 2011) because female empowerment has changed cultural values, not just individual knowledge.

 💡 Explainer: "Missing Women" — Amartya Sen